 The delicate brown little bird with its bright yellow beak dances elegantly on its high grey legs on a large waterlily leaf.
 It is a challenge to capture it from my unstable 1-person kayak that rolls violently on the waves caused by a lancha (a small passenger motor boat) passing by.
 I am kayaking around Las Isletas de Granada, (the islets of Granada), in Nicaragua.
 According to the legend, there would be 365 islands scattered around the peninsula, one for each day of the year… Quite a lot to explore!

-It is night time and we are having sangria outside, in the street, with our latest iPhones on the table and the blasting music of all surrounding bars, while pedestrians seem to own the pavement, bar hopping, laughing, talking, singing at the popular karaokes, or buying pupusas (article to come!) at the many food stalls.
+It is night time and we are having sangria outside, in the street, with our latest iPhones on the table and the blasting music of all surrounding bars, while pedestrians seem to own the pavement, bar hopping, laughing, talking, singing at the popular karaoke’s, or buying pupusas at the many food stalls.
 We are experiencing El Salvador by night, one of the most unsafe countries of Central America.
-Keep reading
+Keep traveling!

 Passing a few women washing their clothes in the river and drying them on the warm volcanic boulders on this sunny Sunday morning, we are entering the Somoto Canyon, Nicaragua, a beautiful playground of soft boulders, steep cliffs, clear pools and wild rapids for a 6-hour self-guided canyoning adventure.
 Keep traveling!